truonand000/ESLint_Prettier_Tutorial/README.md

 As you can see, there are several options to help you deal with any ERROR warnings.
 These are usually "Fix this <problem type> problem", "Disable <problem type> for this line/entire file" or "Show documentation for <problem type>".
 The beauty with **Prettier** is that if you click "Fix this...", then it will automatically reformat the problem code for you according to the prettier rules that we have set up for the project.

-"Show documentation" will open a webpage for you that shows the documentation for that particular problem.
+"Show documentation" will open a webpage for you that shows the documentation for rules that pertain to that particular problem.

 There is also the "Fix all auto-fixable problems", which will have **Prettier** reformat everything it can throughout the entire file, but we encourage you to work through each problem to practice our cleaner code practices.